AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Christ.
 From Alexandria came the refutation of Celsus; from Alexandria the defeat of Arius.
 It was the cradle of Christian theology.[^205]

-\"There can be no doubt that the wonderful advance of Christianity among the cultivated, during the First and Second Centuries, was made by the remarkable men who founded and maintained the Alexandrian school of Christian thought.
-While the common people heard gladly the simple story of the Gospel, the world\'s scholars were attracted and won by the consummate learning and genius of Clement and Origen, and their coadjutors.\"
+"There can be no doubt that the wonderful advance of Christianity among the cultivated, during the First and Second Centuries, was made by the remarkable men who founded and maintained the Alexandrian school of Christian thought.
+While the common people heard gladly the simple story of the Gospel, the world's scholars were attracted and won by the consummate learning and genius of Clement and Origen, and their coadjutors."

-"Pagan thinkers would have paid attention to Clement when he spoke of Plato as truly noble and half-inspired; they would have looked on the African father as an ignorant railer, who had nothing better to say of Socrates than that he was \'the Attic buffoon,\' of Aristotle than '*miseriun Aristotelem*!'
-Such arguments as Tertullian\'s It is credible because it is absurd, it is certain because it is impossible, would have been regarded as worse than useless in reasoning with philosophers."
+"Pagan thinkers would have paid attention to Clement when he spoke of Plato as truly noble and half-inspired; they would have looked on the African father as an ignorant railer, who had nothing better to say of Socrates than that he was 'the Attic buffoon,' of Aristotle than '*miseriun Aristotelem*!'
+Such arguments as Tertullian's It is credible because it is absurd, it is certain because it is impossible, would have been regarded as worse than useless in reasoning with philosophers."